bnclabs/gostore/log/README.rst

-packages can import log and use its methods like,
+packages can import log and use its methods:

 .. code-block:: go